tedivm/puppet-rsnapshot/README.md

 fqdn, and an array of `directories` to back up.
 Additional options, such as retain rules or cronjob times, can be overridden as needed.

+When the retain values are set to zero, no cron entry for that specific period is created.

 ```puppet
 class { 'rsnapshot::client':
   server             => 'backups.example.com',